datakurre/automation-playground/docs/execution/index.md

 <code class="docutils literal notranslate"><span class="pre">completed</span></code>,
 then add it into <stong>Variables</strong> as
 <code class="docutils literal notranslate"><span class="pre">workCompleted</span></code>
 and access it again.
-You have now implemented the expressions used in the on-going example!
+You have now implemented the expressions used in our example.
 </p>
 ```